jsmwoolf/IssueHunt-Statistics/README.md

 Created with React, this application displays statistics for IssueHunt repositories.

+## Software Prerequisites

+To run the application, you'll need to install MySQL 8.
+Do __NOT__ use MySQL 5.7, as the protocol is changed.

 ## Installation

 To run the application, you'll need to install the yarn and concurrently programs.
 To install these programs, run the following commands: